dortania/OpenCore-Install-Guide/AMD/zen.md

 * OS type: Windows 8.1/10 UEFI Mode
 * SATA Mode: AHCI

-# Now with all this done, head to the [Installation Page](../installation/installation-process.md)
+# Now with all this done, head to the [cleaning up Config.plist page](/config.plist/secureboot.md)